sageserpent-open/NTestCaseBuilder/README.markdown

         public class ProgressiveDecoder
         {
             /// <summary>
             ///     Carries out a step of the progressive decoding of the format.
-            /// At each step, all of the occurrences of some character in the original encoded
+            ///     At each step, all of the occurrances of some character in the original encoded
             ///     string will be decoded and placed into a string builder at their original
             ///     locations.
 Each step deals with a unique character in the original string.
             /// </summary>
+            /// <param name="builderForPartiallyDecodedString">
-            /// <param name="builderForPartiallyDecodedString">A non-null string builder for the partially decoded result.
-This is modified on each call, and is intended to be reused across successive calls to this method to achieve a progressive decoding.
-Can be set up arbitrarily; will be resized to accommodate the need for additional characters, or will be trimmed if too long.
-Any existing characters not placed into the buffer by a previous call to this method will eventually be overwritten or truncated over a progressive series of calls.</param>
+            ///     A non-null string builder for the partially decoded result.
+This is
+            ///     modified on each call, and is intended to be reused across successive calls to this method to achieve a progressive
+            ///     decoding.
+Can be set up arbitrarily; will be resized to accomodate the need for additional characters, or will be
+            ///     trimmed if too long.
+Any existing characters not placed into the buffer by a previous call to this method will
+            ///     eventually be overwritten or truncated over a progressive series of calls.
+            /// </param>
+            /// <returns>
-            /// <returns>True if 'builderForPartiallyDecodedString' contains the completely decoded string, false if there is more decoding to follow.</returns>
+            ///     True if 'builderForPartiallyDecodedString' contains the completely decoded string, false if there is more
+            ///     decoding to follow.
+            /// </returns>
             public Boolean DecodeIntoAndReportIfCompleted(StringBuilder builderForPartiallyDecodedString)
             {
                 throw new NotImplementedException();
             }
-        }

-        /// <summary>
-        /// Creates a new decoder.
-        /// </summary>
-        /// <returns>A freshly-created decoder set to start progressive decoding at the first character.</returns>
-        public ProgressiveDecoder CreateNewDecoder()
-        {
-            throw new NotImplementedException();
         }
     }